What does Gerard mean?

-Gerard \ge-ra-rd\ as a boys' name is pronounced je-RARD.
-It is of Old English origin, and the meaning of Gerard is "spear brave".
+Gerard [ger-ard] as a boys' name is pronounced je-RARD.
+It is of Old German origin, and the meaning of Gerard is "spear brave".
+From gâr, gêr "spear" and hard "brave, hardy, strong".
 Closely related to Gerald.
-The name of numerous saints.
+The name of numerous saints that among the medieval names revived in the 19th century.
 French actor Gérard Depardieu; poet Gerard Manley Hopkins; painter Gerardo Richter.

-1 feminine form: Gerardine.
+1 feminine form: Gerardine.Creative forms:

-Gerard is a very popular first name for men (#322 out of 1220, Top 26%) and also a very popular surname for all people (#3956 out of 88799, Top 4%).
-(2000 U.S. Census)
+Gerard is a very popular first name for men (#322 out of 1220, Top 26%) and also a very popular surname for all people (#3767 out of 150436, Top 3%).
+(2000 U.S. Demographics)

 Gerard reached its top position of #193 in the U.S. during 1950-1959, and is currently at #1086.
 (Top Baby Names, 2015)

 Which version is better?with its variant forms and related boy names.
 Garrett (#273 from recent data), Jared (#340), Gerardo (#417), Jerry (#491), Gary (#582), Gerald (#764), Jerald, Jerold, Girard, Jerardo, Gerhard, Geraldo, Garret, Garold, Gerhardt, Gerold and Gerry are the prominent alternative forms of Gerard (#1086 from recent data).
 Adoption of these forms of Gerard was common 8 decades ago (median #903) and has become significantly diminished since (#1441, 93% less usage).